Dvs-vsD/AutoDoc/README.md

-# Lightweight Document Scanner
+# Raven: Lightweight Document Scanner

-Welcome to the Lightweight Document Scanner!
+Welcome to the Raven: Lightweight Document Scanner!
 This project is a minimalistic document scanning application designed using Jetpack Compose for the user interface and Google's ML Kit for document scanning capabilities.

 ## Table of Contents